MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMTaskSequence.md

 ```

 ### -ImportActionTypeSpec

-Starting in version 1906, use this parameter to specify import action type for different classes of object.
+Use this parameter to specify import action type for different classes of object.

 ```yaml
 Type: Hashtable